sunjerry019/nanosquared/README.md

 # M-Squared Automation
-Automated measurement of [M²](https://en.wikipedia.org/wiki/M_squared), also known as the beam propagation ratio or beam quality factor, using the WinCamD / Nanoscan beam profilers.
+Open source automated measurement of [M²](https://en.wikipedia.org/wiki/M_squared), also known as the beam propagation ratio or beam quality factor, using the WinCamD / Nanoscan beam profilers.
 WinCamD and NanoScan code may be used independently.

 **Table of Content**
 * [Important Note](#important-note)